 WTP Analytical Laboratory

-The Analytical Laboratory, also known as the Lab, will process samples of batches of waste being fed from the Hanford tank farms to the High-Level Waste Vitrification and Low-Activity Waste Vitrification facilities.
+The Analytical Laboratory, also known as the Lab, will process samples of batches of radioactive waste to confirm the vitrification facilities are producing glass that meets all regulatory requirements and standards.
 The Lab is 320 feet long and 180 feet wide, approximately the size of a football field, and 45 feet, or four stories, high.